signalogic/SigSRF_SDK/iaTest_readme.md

 [Power Consumption Notes](#PowerConsumptionNotes)<br/>

 <a name="AtomServer"></a>
-# Vision + AI Atom Server
+# Vision + AI Server

 The demo defines the requirements for a practical, deployable vision + AI server as follows:

 * Small size, 8" x 9" x 3"
 * Low power -- target of 50 W, the current prototype shown here is 75 W
-* High performance -- this demo shows a 16x increase in OpenCV capacity vs. a dual-core Atom
+* High performance -- this demo shows a 16x increase in OpenCV capacity vs. dual-core Atom
-* Cloud compatible programming model -- x86 Linux, with no ARM, GPU, or FPGA, no special APIs or flow graphs, etc
+* Cloud compatible programming model -- use Atom x86 + Linux, with no ARM, GPU, or FPGA, no special APIs or flow graphs, etc
 * All cores have direct access to network I/O
 * Ready to run OpenCV and TensorFlow

 Low SWaP<sup>2</sup> requirements are obvious enough; what is less obvious, yet cannot be overemphasized, is the importance of a fully cloud compatible programming model.
-Every new vision and AI application, including low SWaP products, is tested in the cloud prior to  production; no one wants to be forced to port code to ARM and end up in an unsupported backwater.
+All new vision and AI algorithms, including low SWaP applications, are tested in the cloud prior to production.
+No one wants to be forced to port code to ARM and end up in an unsupported backwater.

 Below are some pictures of the demo Atom server, with 32 coCPU&trade; cores installed. coCPU cores are high performance CPU cores that run gcc compatible C/C++ code.